vidhip01/Project--Abilis/README.md

-# abilis
+# Abilis
 Virtual assistant for visually impaired people

-Recruitment project for 1st year.
+Recruitment project for 1st year

 Work on: